Equinix strengthens grip on EMEA with multiple data centre acquisitions

-The data centre specialist completed the purchase of Itconic, which provided Equinix with its first data centres in Spain and Portugal.
-And more than 2,000 miles away, the company acquired the Zenium data centre business in Istanbul, bringing its total number of data centres in Turkey to two.
+The data center specialist completed the purchase of Itconic, which provided Equinix with its first data centers in Spain and Portugal.
+And more than 2,000 miles away, the company acquired the Zenium data center business in Istanbul, bringing its total number of data centers in Turkey to two.

 President for EMEA at Equinix, Eric Schwartz says the entry into the Iberian Peninsula gives the company a new presence in Western Europe via two of its most important economies, while Istanbul is a bridge between Europe and Asia and even opens routes to Africa.

-Equnix’s acquisition of Itconic, a regional data centre, connectivity and cloud infrastructure solutions provider, spans five data centres in four metros including two in Madrid, one in Barcelona, one in Seville and one in Lisbon.
+Equnix’s acquisition of Itconic, a regional data center, connectivity and cloud infrastructure solutions provider, spans five data centers in four metros including two in Madrid, one in Barcelona, one in Seville and one in Lisbon.

 “The deal adds 322,000 square feet to our global digital ecosystems, and includes 400 customers.
 Those customers consist of 100+ networks and a range of leading enterprises, such as L’Oreal, Vueling, Deloitte and Real Madrid,” says Schwartz.

-“The data centres are also home to more than 90 cloud and IT service providers – AWS, Microsoft Azure and Google Cloud among them.”
+“The data centers are also home to more than 90 cloud and IT service providers – AWS, Microsoft Azure and Google Cloud among them.”